Second Al-Thani Cabinet

 The Second Cabinet of Abdullah Al-Thani was approved on 22 September 2014 by Libya's democratically elected House of Representatives.
 The Libyan Supreme Court ruled on 6 November 2014 that the cabinet was "unconstitutional".
 Prime Minister al-Thani and his government offered their resignation on 13 September 2020 in response to the 2020 Libyan protests.
 In the context of the Libyan Civil War, the Second Al-Thani cabinet was generally referred to as the Tobruk government.
+The Second al-Thani cabinet continued as a rival government to the internationally recognised Government of National Accord between December 2015 and March 2021.